 to your computer and make changes on your hard drive.
 In fact, you should probably do that anyway in order to have a backup in place (safety first!).

-If you go the download route, be aware that your operating system might also be hiding the file and you won’t see it unless you change your display options.
+If you go the download route, be aware that your operating system might also hide the file and you won’t see it unless you change your display options.

 In Windows, these are located in the Folder Options.
 In that menu, find the View panel and then enable Show hidden files, folders, and drives.